owid/sdg-tracker.org/pages/economic-growth.md

         <div class="col-md">
             <span>SDG Indicator 8.A.1</span>
             <h3>Aid for trade</h3>
             <p><strong>Definition:</strong> Indicator 8.A.1 is <q>aid for trade commitments and disbursements</q>.<p>Aid for Trade is reported here by recipient, as well as by donor country.
-This is measured as total Official Development Assistance (ODA) allocated to aid for trade in 2015 US$.</p>
+This is measured as total Official Development Assistance (ODA) allocated to aid for trade in constant US$.</p>
             <p><strong>Goal:</strong> <q>Increase Aid for Trade support for developing countries</q> by 2030.</p>
             <p><strong>More research:</strong> Further data and research on this topic can be found at the <i>Our World in Data</i> entry on <a href="https://ourworldindata.org/international-trade">International Trade</a>.</p>
         </div>